sutrolabs/census-docs/sources/postgres.md

 ## 🚦Allowed IP Addresses

-Please allowlist [Census's IP Addresses](../basics/security-and-privacy/census-ip-addresses.md) in your firewall.
-By default, Census will connect to your data source from these static US-based IP addresses:

-* 34.216.163.241
-* 54.212.243.205

-With Postgres you'll need to add these IPs in your firewall, and/or add rules to your `pg_hba.conf` file to only allow the Census user to connect to your database when using these IP addresses.
+With Postgres, you'll need to add Census's IP addresses in your firewall, and/or add rules to your `pg_hba.conf` file to only allow the Census user to connect to your database.

+You can find Census's set of IP address for your region in [Regions & IP Addresses](../basics/security-and-privacy/regions-and-ip-addresses.md#ip-addresses).

 ## 🚇 Connecting via SSH tunnel